ychingrain/660-Automated/README.md

 # 660-Automated
-Convert Temperature from Farenheight to Celsius
+This application converts any temperature from Farenheight to Celsius